Organise a Big Lunch

 A Big Lunch can be anything from a small gathering in a garden, park or driveway, to a larger party with trestle tables down the middle of your street.
 The official Big Lunch date isn't practical for every community so you can run one at any time you fancy.

 The idea is that by starting simple, all sorts of friendships, ideas and projects can come out of a Big Lunch.
 It gets people together and talking — and with a few inspired folk, it can lead to people doing more within their community, and tackling the issues that matter to them most.

 Organising a Big Lunch shouldn't be overly complicated, or require a lot of resources or money: it can be as big or as small as you like.
 By making use of what you already have and doing a little research to see what others can share, you'd be surprised at what you can all bring to the table!
 To get you going, here are our top tips to organising your Big Lunch:

 Your Big Lunch can take place anywhere: in the road, back garden, park, allotment, school or community centre.
 Just make sure you get the relevant permissions.
 Here's our handy guide to closing your road — make sure you get in early!

-The official Big Lunch day is our mass participation day each year, the first Sunday in June, but if that doesn't work for you and your community, you can join in the fun on a different date.
+Most people hold their Big Lunch in the first weekend in June - the official Big Lunch dates, but if that doesn't work for you and your community, you can join in the fun on a different date.

 Or why not hold a Lunar Lunch?
 If you or your neighbours are fasting during Ramadan, or working irregular shift patterns, the Lunar Lunch will bring people together after dark and you can feast your way into the night!